In Part 1 of this step-by-step tutorial, we explained how to use WordPress widgets and in Part 2, you learned how to configure text widgets.

 When you have finished configuring the Links Widget, click the Save button …

-As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to the sidebar section.
+As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to the sidebar.

-This is the end of section three of this tutorial.
+This is the end of part 3 of this tutorial series on using WordPress widgets.